-We offer a 24-hour staffed residential home with two separate living units for up to four children and youth who are supported through the Children and Youth with Special Needs office of MCFD.
+We offer 24-hour staffed residential resources, including one resource with two separate living units for up to seven children and youth who are supported through the Children and Youth with Special Needs office of MCFD.

 For more information, please contact Christy Sudyko, Director of Central Upper Island Services, at email@example.com